How to Become an Education Advisor

 A prospective education advisor may add credibility to his or her professional profile by working as a guidance counselor or academic advisor in a school setting for up to five years.
 A counselor working in a high school setting typically helps students with both academic and personal concerns.
 He or she advises students on class schedules, discipline issues, academic testing concerns and career plans.
 A counselor working in a university setting typically advises college students about curriculum choices in preparation for a career.

-An educational counselor working in a school setting may prepare for a career as an education advisor by joining one of the two professional associations dedicated to this particular field of consulting.
+An educational counselor, working in a school setting, may prepare for a career as an education advisor by joining one of the two professional associations dedicated to this particular consulting field.
 The Independent Educational Consultants Association (IECA) is an association of independently employed education advisors that helps match advisors with families who need educational guidance.
 To become a member, advisors must have a master's degree, three years of experience in educational counseling and have advised at least 50 students.
 Alternatively, newer advisors can be admitted to the IECA with a letter of recommendation from an IECA member.
 The Higher Education Consultants Association (HECA) is a similar organization that matches students and parents with self-employed college admissions counselors.
 The minimum requirements for education advisors to join the HECA include having a bachelor's degree and experience working as a higher education educational counselor.
 One major advantage of joining a professional association is that you may build a professional network with others in your field, which might lead to career advancement.